OneCrazyCoder/MMOGamepadOverlay/README.md

     [Icons]
     Spell2 = MyIcons: 0, 0, 32, 32

-Would have a menu where the first Menu Item would have the text label "Spell1", but the second Menu Item would instead show a copy of the (0, 0, 32, 32) region of Bitmaps\MyIcons.bmp displayed instead of text. *Note that linking a label to an icon is case-insensitive and ignores spaces, so "SPELL 2" would link to the same icon as "Spell2".*
+Would have a menu where the first Menu Item would have the text label "Spell1", but the second Menu Item would instead show a copy of the (0, 0, 32, 32) region of Bitmaps\MyIcons.bmp displayed instead of text.

+*Note that linking a label to an icon is case-insensitive and ignores spaces, so "SPELL 2" would link to the same icon as "Spell2".*

 ### Icons copied from game window

-While icons from bitmaps stored on your hard drive might look nicer then plain shapes, they can't dynamically display information that might change during play.
-In the above example, the "Spell2" label would always show the same icon, but what if you want it to display an icon that matches the in-game icon for whatever spell you actually have memorized in slot 2?
-To do this, you can specify a rectangular region of the game's window to be copied and act as an icon, which will then be continuously updated (at least once every ``[System]CopyIconFrameTime=`` milliseconds).
+While icons from bitmaps stored on your hard drive might look nicer then plain shapes or a text label, they can't dynamically display information that might change during play.
+In the above example, the "Spell2" label would always show the same icon regardless of what spell is actually assigned to that slot.
+So what if you want it to display an icon that matches the in-game icon of the spell in that slot?
+To do this, you can specify a rectangular region of the game's window to be copied and act as an icon, which will then be continuously updated to match the game's UI (at least once every ``[System]CopyIconFrameTime=`` milliseconds).

-To do this, simply omit the name of a Bitmap in the [Icons] property for the menu item label you want to replace, and have the coordinates be the portion of the game's window you want copied over, like so:
+To set this up, simply omit the name of a Bitmap in the [Icons] property for the menu item label you want to replace, and have the coordinates be the portion of the game's window you want copied over, like so:

     [Icons]
     Spell2 = 500, 250, 32, 32

-These copy-from coordinates work like Hotspots and can include anchor, fixed offset, and scaled offset, such as:
+These copy-from coordinates work like Hotspots and can include both an anchor and an offset, such as:

     [Icons]
-    Spell2 = R-20, 20%+10-5, 5%, 15
+    Spell2 = R-20, 20%+10, 5%, 15

-*TIP: When using this feature, it may be desirable to have the copied-from area of the game's window be covered up by a HUD element from the overlay to avoid having the same icons show up in two places at once on your screen (the copy in the overlay + the original icon in the game's built-in UI).
-This requires an alternate copy method that avoids copying from the overlay itself, getting the icon hidden underneath it instead.
+*TIP: When using this feature, it may be desirable to have the copied-from area of the game's window be covered up by a HUD element from the overlay to avoid having the same icon show up in two places at once on your screen (the copy in the overlay + the original icon in the game's built-in UI).
+This requires an alternate copy method that avoids copying from the overlay itself, fetching the icon from the game window hidden underneath it instead.
 Which copy method works may differ from game to game.
 You can set the method using the [System] property "IconCopyMethod".
 See the comments in MMOGO_Core.ini for details on possible values for this property.*

 ### Hotspot & KeyBind HUD Elements